Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 If you’re looking for unique experiences in Kumamoto Prefecture, you won’t be disappointed.

-From dolphin watching to traditional theater performances, there’s plenty to see and do that you won’t find anywhere else.
+From dolphin watching to traditional theatre performances, there’s plenty to see and do that you won’t find anywhere else.

 Here are two experiences you shouldn’t miss: